Reference Grounded Skill Discovery: Introduction

 \section{Introduction}

 The ultimate goal of unsupervised skill discovery is to acquire a set of reusable skills that can be applied to arbitrary downstream tasks.
 Achieving this goal requires the learned skills to satisfy two key desiderata: \emph{diversity} and \emph{semantic meaningfulness}.
 First, the skill set should be sufficiently diverse to cover the wide distribution of possible downstream tasks.
 For example, a humanoid agent should be equipped with both {\fontfamily{qcr}\selectfont turn-left} and {\fontfamily{qcr}\selectfont turn-right} skills; if it only learns to {\fontfamily{qcr}\selectfont walk-forward}, it will fail on general locomotion tasks, such as goal reaching or heading.
-Second, the skills must be semantically meaningful, since downstream tasks of interest are typically defined in semantic terms.
-For instance, a humanoid might acquire a skill that produces a meaningless jittering behavior, such as vibrating both arms in the air.
-While this behavior may be diverse, it is difficult to imagine a task where such a skill would be useful.
-Therefore, it is crucial that discovered skills are not only diverse but also semantically interpretable.
+Second, the discovered skills must be semantically meaningful, as downstream tasks are typically defined in semantic terms.
+For example, consider a set of unstructured humanoid behaviors such as independent vibrating or jittering of individual body parts.
+Although these behaviors may be diverse, it is difficult to envision realistic tasks for which such skills would be useful.
+Therefore, it is essential that discovered skills are not only diverse, but also structured and semantically interpretable.